giangc/k8s-journey/k8s-practices/Secrets/README.md

 ## Mental Note
 - Create and encode secret via yaml or cmd
-- Reference to secrets via name, label, selector, annotations.
+- Reference to secrets via name
-- Use secret file from pod
+- Use secret from pod via volume
+- Create volume for Secret
+- Use Secret to store ENVIRONMENT VARIABLE
+- Use SecretGenerator Kustomization.
+- Don't assume base64 is secure method.
+- Because Secret creating process is executed before creating Pod, sometimes we need to program yaml file from terminal such as using cat <<EOF >file \ content \ EOF
+- Create a volume to store public ssh key

 ## Practical Note
 echo -n 'admin' | base_64 > username.txt